vatsalthakkar3/Coding-Assignment-Turmerik-ML-Engineer/README.md

       Note: Keep your client ID and secret key secure and do not share them publicly or expose them in your version control system.

-🎉 Now You are ready to run the code but before that just get the overview of the procedure.
+<h3> 🎉 Now You are ready to run the code but before that just get the overview of the procedure.</h3>

 ## Methodology Overview